KShubochkin/McWiCs2025/README.md

 # **FRIDGE**
+What's for dinner tonight?

 Welcome to FRIDGE.
 FRIDGE is a program that helps people decide what to cook based on the items in their fridge.
-It stores the quantity of different ingredients a person has and uses it to find recipes that they are able to make.
-The aim of FRIDGE is to reduce food waste and help people develop cooking skills without splurging on unneeded ingredients.
+It stores the quantity of ingredients a person has and uses it to find recipes they can make.
+FRIDGE aims to reduce food waste and help people develop cooking skills without splurging on unneeded ingredients.

 ## **How it Works**
-FRIDGE has a set of standard ingredients that it keeps track of in a person's fridge: milk, eggs, chicken, etc. It then uses a dataset of recipes for various websites and parses to find those that the user has the ingredients for.
+FRIDGE maintains a repository of food users have.
+It then uses a dataset of recipes from various websites and parses the data to find recipes for which the user has the ingredients.